 It’s important to note that Morocco is a country of regional delicacies.
-Between Essaouria and Agadir, Argan trees paint the landscape a luscious green and this is where the nutty and intensely flavoured Argan oil originates from.
+Between Essaouria and Agadir, Argan trees paint the landscape in a luscious green.
+This is where the nutty and intensely flavoured Argan oil originates from.
 The same notion applies to dried fruits and dates, these sacred Moroccan staples are at their most delicious when grown in the deep Saharan South, from the regions of Goulmima to Zagora and the Draa Valley.

-So whereas you might have to travel a little way to sample the freshest portions of oils and dates, some of the finest Moroccan olives are at your doorstep.
-Hand-picked from the groves of the Atlas region, the olives that grow around Marrakech do so over all four seasons and many Moroccans agree that the olives that find their way to the market stalls of the red city are of some of the highest calibre in the country.
+Therefore, whereas you might have to travel a little way to sample the freshest portions of oils and dates, some of the finest Moroccan olives are at your doorstep.
+Hand-picked from the groves of the Atlas region, the olives that grow around Marrakech all four seasons and, as many Marrakshi locals would tell you, the olives that find their way to the market stalls of the red city are of some of the highest calibre in the country.